lulzzz/azuretagsync/README.md

 #### Enable Managed Service Identity (MSI)

 This application makes use of Managed Service Identity for authenticated access to your subscriptions.
 This is a great security feature that removes the burden of credential management for services running in Azure.
-Enable MSI by navigating to **Plafrom features** and selecting **Managed Service Identity (Preview)**.
+Enable MSI by navigating to **Platform features** and selecting **Managed Service Identity (Preview)**.
 At the next screen, toggle **Register with Azure Active Directory** to **On** and click **Save**.

 Next, you must assign the application permissions to each subscription you wish to enable for tag synchronization.
 This is achieved in the Azure Portal by using the search bar and entering **Subscriptions**.
 Click the suggested link and select a subscription displayed on the next page.
 In the settings blade, select **Access Control (IAM)** and click the **Add** button.
 On the Add Permissions blade at the right, select **Contributor** as the Role and enter the name of your function in the select bar.
 You should see your function app suggested as shown here:

 <img src="images/add-msi.png" width=40%>

-Select the fucntion app and click **Save**.
+Select the function app and click **Save**.
 Repeat this process for any additional subscriptions.

 #### Create the configuration tables